Beaches, parks and recreation centers abound on The Beaches of Fort Myers & Sanibel

 Bowditch Point Regional Park 50 Estero Blvd.
 (239) 229-1610

 Located on the northern tip of Estero Island, this 17-acre park offers everything to make your day at the beach complete.
 A boardwalk leads to picnic areas and the beach.
 Stretching from the Gulf of Mexico to the bay, the park’s amenities include a bathhouse and changing rooms, a "village deck" for group gatherings and a covered waiting area for trolley service.
 Onsite parking is available behind the bathhouse and includes handicapped access parking.
 Park free at the Main Street lot, and hop a trolley for 50 cents (call Lee Tran at (239) 533-8726).
-Or, park at the park for $2 an hour.
+Or, park at the park for an hourly fee.

 Lynn Hall Memorial Park 950 Estero Blvd.
 (239) 229-1610